Interview by Meritxell Rosell

 What are the biggest challenges you faced in the development of the festival?

-My personal wish is that the audience realises that sound is a very powerful medium to express ideas and that it can be used to bring people together, whether it’s on a dancefloor or in an exhibition.
+My personal wish is that the audience realises that sound is a very powerful medium to express ideas and that it can bring people together, whether on a dancefloor or in an exhibition.
 You have to understand that there is absolutely no electronic music scene in Algeria.
 The only club nights that exist are sponsored events by alcohol companies in luxurious hotels.
 So everything is to be done.
 And as I said, Algeria is a very closed country.
 Culturally speaking, there is almost nothing to do outside.
 Hardly any movie theatres, exhibitions, etc.

 Things are slowly evolving with cultural initiatives here and there, but that’s it.
 People live in closed-circuit circles, moving from one villa to another.
 Also, we can’t obviate mentioning the religious pressures concerning alcohol, women and parties.
 It’s quite dramatic, actually.
 For us, though, the fact that nothing really happens in Algiers might be a good thing.
 It could spark something.